-Through practical restrictions and resource constraints, Covid has challenged the school partnership landscape.
-In this webinar we will give ideas for Covid-safe, low-cost projects and guide participants in forming an action plan based on their own local opportunities.
-We will share tips on what works well, what to avoid and how to get started!
+We are emerging from a challenging time for schools.
+Through practical restrictions and resource constraints, COVID has challenged the school partnership landscape.
+In times of tightening budgets, partnership work need not cost a lot.
+In this webinar Christina Astin and Margaret Hunnaball will give ideas for COVID-safe, low-cost projects and guide participants in forming an action plan based on their own local opportunities.

 Course Leaders: